 As far as meeting people and getting involved goes, Fetlife should be your first stop on your kinky journey!

 While Fetlife doesn’t have a ton of paywalls, you’re going to have to pay to use this site.
 Fetlife is more about the long game.
-Alt.com is more about finding someone and finding someone now!
+Alt.com is more about hooking up now!

 This site will run you somewhere between $9 a month and $12 a month.
 But if you’re looking for someone to get laid immediately, I recommend checking out this site.